hirosystems/stacks-blockchain-api/running_an_api.md

 These are the ports used to sync the stacks-blockchain and the bitcoin headers.
 If they are not open, the sync **will** fail.

 ### Initial Setup

-Since we'll need to create some files/dirs for persistent data we'll first create a base directory structure and download the docker images we'll be using:
+Since we'll need to create some files/dirs for persistent data we'll first create a base directory structure and download the docker images.

+We'll be using:

 ```bash
 $ mkdir -p ./stacks-node/{persistent-data/postgres,persistent-data/stacks-blockchain,bns,config}
 $ docker pull blockstack/stacks-blockchain-api \